Skip to main content

 Clint’s Experience

-Clint, another member of the 180 Medical community, has been living with a neurological disorder that impacted his bladder since he was 19 years old.
+Clint has a neurological disorder that has impacted his bladder since he was 19 years old.
 When his doctor suggested Botox as a treatment option, he gave it a shot.

 “They said it could last up to a year, but for me, it only lasted about two and a half months,” said Clint.
 “During the procedure, they put me to sleep so they could go into the bladder and inject the muscle.
 It worked very well, but it was short-lived.
 Around three months later, all my symptoms were completely back to where it was before the procedure.
 I’m not sure I want to go through all that again.”